williamcaamot/MicroservicesV2/readmev2.md

 When dealing with B2B sales, there are a few processes that Dealflow simplifies; First, it simplifies the process of finding companies to sell to.
 Second, it simplifies the process of finding contact infromation.
 Third, it simplifies the process of writing a personalized sales pitch to companies, at last it allows to save all communication with a company.

 Finding companies can be done directly inside Dealflow with the company search that is integrated with Brønnøysundregisterne for accurate and up to date information.
 You can find contact details, such as website, email addresses and phone numbers directly in the platform through a Google integration and a web scraping service.
-Personalized saled pitches can be generated through an integration with OpenAI's ChatGPT-4, and communication with the company can be saved directly in the platform, to keep track of what has been communicated.
+Personalized sales pitches can be generated through an integration with OpenAI's ChatGPT-4, and communication with the company can be saved directly in the platform, to keep track of what has been communicated.

-Users will be able to register and sign in, and then organize all their work within different workspaces, and each user can create as many workspaces as they want.
+Users are be able to register and sign in, and then organize all their work within different workspaces, and each user can create as many workspaces as they want.

-The project will be created with microservices to be scalable, flexible, resilient and easier maintainability because of smaller independent codebases.
+The project is built with microservices architecture to be scalable, flexible, resilient and easier maintainability because of smaller independent codebases.

 ### Technical description
 The project is implemented through multiple microservices, CompanyManager, AIService, WebScraperService and Authentication.
 These all handle their respective parts of the application.
 Functionality has been split in accordance with microservices principles; loose coupling of services, single responsebility, and independence.